Claire-Fisher/boardgame-buddy-ms3/README.md

 7. To provide functionality for users to build their own game collection (and delete collection games too)
 8. To allow users to add and share more games to the main library.
 9. To allow users to create and delete their own reviews on games.
-10. To provide a design that appeals to typically geeky/retro fanatical individuals.
+10. To provide a design that appeals to fans of retro and geeky things.

 ### Approach
 - Mobile first design.